scikit-build/scikit-ci-addons/docs/windows/install-scripts.rst

     - setting ``$cmakeVersion`` to "X.Y.Z" before executing the script allows to select a specific CMake version.
     - on AppVeyor, the download and install can be skipped by adding directory ``C:\cmake-X.Y.Z`` to the ``cache``.
 For more details, see https://www.appveyor.com/docs/build-cache/#configuring-cache-items

+.. important:: In case of installation problem, see :ref:`addressing_underlying_connection_closed`

 ``install-git.ps1``
 ^^^^^^^^^^^^^^^^^^^